balassy/useless-box/README.md

 ## The Box

 I designed a custom box for this project which can be 3D printed or even further customized.
-You can download the model from https://www.thingiverse.com/thing:3856965.
+You can download the model from [Thingiverse](https://www.thingiverse.com/thing:3856965) or [MyMiniFactory](https://www.myminifactory.com/object/3d-print-100944).

+Happy Printing! :)

 ## About the author